From Prison to Prince

 - Joseph attributes the dreams and interpretations 4 times in these passages.

-- Whenever he refers to God in speaking to the Egyptians he uses the term "Elokim" which means mighty Creator and Sovereign King – a term which the Egyptians could relate to.
+- Whenever he refers to God in speaking to the Egyptians he uses the term "Elohim" which means mighty Creator and Sovereign King – a term which the Egyptians could relate to.

 - Whenever the writer refers to God and Joseph in their relationship with one another he uses the term "Jehovah" which means "Lord".

-So the dream is interpreted and accepted by the Pharaoh and the magicians as well.
+The dream is thus interpreted and accepted by the Pharaoh and the magicians as well.

 God not only provides the interpretation but also a plan of action through the mouth of Joseph.